onefact/language-model-notebooks/README.md

 pip install -r requirements.txt
 ```

+Then after activating (`source .venv/bin/activate`) run jupyter lab `jupyter lab`.
+You will need to make sure to activate the virtual environment every time you restart your computer or shell session.

 ## Running the notebooks

 After installing the prerequisites, you can run the notebooks by running the following command: